ActivitySim/populationsim/docs/application_configuration.rst

 Seed sample
 ~~~~~~~~~~~

-As mentioned in previous section, seed sample generally is built from the ACS PUMS.
+As mentioned in previous section, the seed sample is typically obtained from the ACS PUMS.
 One of the main requirements for the seed sample is that it should be representative of the modeling region.
 In case of ACS PUMS, this can be ensured by selecting PUMAs representing the modeling region both demographically and geographically.
 PUMA boundaries may not perfectly line up against the modeling region boundaries and overlaps are possible.
-Each sub-seed geography should be assigned to a PUMA and each PUMA should be assigned to a Meta geography.
+Each sub-seed geography should be assigned to a Seed geography, and each Seed geography should be assigned to a Meta geography.

-Next important requirement is that seed sample should contain all control variables and also the variables that are needed for the travel model.
-For completely segmented population groups such as residential population and group-quarter population, separate seed samples are prepared.
-PopulationSim can be set up and run separately for these two population segments using the same geographic system.
-The outputs from the two runs can be combined into a unified synthetic population as a post processing step.
+The seed sample should contain all of the specified control variables, as well as any variables that are needed for the travel model but not specified as controls.
+For population groups that use completely separate, non-overlapping controls, such as residential population and group-quarter population, separate seed samples are prepared.
+PopulationSim can be set up and run separately for each population segment using the same geographic system.
+The outputs from each run can be combined into a unified synthetic population as a post processing step.

 Finally, the seed sample should include an initial weight field.
-PopulationSim algorithm is designed to assign weights as close to the initial weight as possible to minimize the changes in distribution of uncontrolled variables.
+The PopulationSim algorithm is designed to assign weights as close to the initial weight as possible to minimize the changes in distribution of uncontrolled variables.
 All the fields in the seed sample should be appropriately recoded to specify controls (see more details in next section).
-Household-level population variables needs to be computed in advance (for e.g., Number of Workers) and monetary variables should be inflation adjusted (e.g., Household Income)
+Household-level population variables must be computed in advance (for e.g., number of workers in each household) and monetary variables should be inflation adjusted to be consistent with year of control data (e.g., Household Income).

 Controls
 ~~~~~~~~~

 Controls are the marginal distributions that form the constraints for the population synthesis procedure.
-Controls are also referred to as *targets* and the objective of the population synthesis procedure is to produce a synthetic population whose control fields would match these marginal distributions.
+Controls are also referred to as *targets* and the objective of the population synthesis procedure is to produce a synthetic population whose attributes match these marginal distributions.
 Controls can be specified for both household and person variables.
 The choice of control variables depends on the needs of the project.
+Ideally, the user would want to specify control for all variables that are important determinant of travel behaviour or would be of interest to policy makers.
+These would include social, demographic, economic and land-use related variables.

 The mandatory requirement for a population synthesizer is to generate the right number of households in each travel model geography.
-Therefore, it is mandatory to specify a control on total number of households in each geography.
-This control is specified at the lowest geography and if matched perfectly would ensure that all the upper geographies would also have the correct number of households assigned to them.
-Ideally, user would want to specify control for all variables that are important determinant of travel behaviour or would be of interest to policy makers.
-These would include social, demographic, economic and land-use related variables.
+Therefore, it is mandatory to specify a control on total number of households in each geographical unit at the lowest geographical level.
+If this control is matched perfectly, it ensures that all the upper geographies also have the correct number of households assigned to them.

 There are multiple source to obtain input data to build these controls.
-The modeling agency may collect important demographic data for the modeling region (e.g., number of households).
+Most commonly, base-year controls are built from Census data, including Summary Files 1, 2 and 3, the American Community Survey, and the Census Transportation Planning Package (CTPP).
+Data from Census sources are typically available at one of the Census geographies - Census Block, Block Group, Census Tract, County, Metropolitan Statistical Area, etc. The modeling agency may collect important demographic data for the modeling region (e.g., number of households).
 Some data can also be obtained from a socio-economic or land-use model for the region such as, households by income groups or households by housing type.
-Most commonly, controls are build from sources such as Census Summary File 1, 2 and 3, ACS PUMS distributions, CTPP, etc.

-The geography at which a control is specified is determined by the travel model geographies or the geography of the source data.
-Common travel model geographies are TAZ and MAZ.
-Outputs from agency socio-economic or land-use model might be available at these geographies that can be used to build control at these geographies for available variables.
-Data from Census sources are usually available at one of the Census geographies - Block, Block Groups, Census Tract, County, etc. Once the data has been downloaded, the next step is to aggregate/disaggregate the data to the desired geography.
+Once the data has been obtained, it may be necessary to aggregate or disaggregate the data to the desired geography.
 Disaggregation involves distributing data from the upper geography to lower geographies using a distribution based on area, population or number of households.
 A simple aggregation is possible when the lower geography boundaries fits perfectly within the upper geography boundary.
-In case of overlaps, data can again be aggregated in proportion to the area.
-A more common and intuitive method is to establish a correspondence between the lower and upper geography based on the position of the geometric centroid of the lower geography.
+In case of overlaps, data can be aggregated in proportion to the area.
+A simpler method is to establish a correspondence between the lower and upper geography based on the position of the geometric centroid of the lower geography.
 If the centroid of the lower geography lies within the upper geography then the whole lower geography is assumed to lie within the upper geography.
 For some shapes, the geometric centroid might be outside the shape boundary.
 In such cases, an internal point closest to the geometric centroid but within the shape is used.
 All Census shape files come with the coordinates of the internal point.
 The user would need to download the Census shape files for the associated geography and then establish a correspondence with the desired geography using this methodology.
 It is recommended that input control data should be obtained at the lowest geography possible and then aggregated to the desired geography.
+These steps must be performed outside of PopulationSim, typically using a Geographic Information System (GIS) software program or travel modeling software package with GIS capabilities.

 Configuration
 -------------

-Below is PopulationSim's directory structure followed by description of inputs.
-To set up a PopulationSim run, user would need to create this directory structure.
+Below is PopulationSim's directory structure followed by a description of inputs.
+To set up a PopulationSim run, the user must create this directory structure.
 A template directory structure can be downloaded from `here <https://resourcesystemsgroupinc-my.sharepoint.com/personal/binny_paul_rsginc_com/_layouts/15/guestaccess.aspx?docid=138e31404fd894713b083135b69707f97&authkey=AWwjSOG61Xu-JB6e9Fx6tMM&expiration=2018-07-14T01%3A21%3A15.000Z&e=CbdvmX>`_

   .. image:: PopulationSimFolderStructure.png

 PopulationSim is configured to run using the batch file **RunPopulationSim.bat**.
-User needs to update the path to the Anaconda install (Anaconda2 folder) on their computer.
+The user needs to update the path to the Anaconda install (Anaconda2 folder) on their computer.
 This batch file activates the *populationsim* environment and then calls the *run_populationsim.py* Python script to launch a PopulationSim run.
-Open the **RunPopulationSim.bat** file in edit mode and change the path to Anaconda install as follows:
+Open the **RunPopulationSim.bat** file in edit mode and change the path to Anaconda install as follows (note: if there are spaces in the path, put quotes around the path):

 ::